Project-Pros/MainProject/README.md

 * App.vue---                     A vue starter file that will be used for the homepage of the application,
 * main.js---                     A js file that will consist of the main code for the application.
 #### auth(folder) includes:
-* authGuard.js---
+* authGuard.js---                A js file that is used for adding in oauth for the login page,
-* index.js---
+* index.js---                    A js file that is used for adding in oauth for the login page.
 #### components(folder) includes:
 * AppNav.vue---                   A vue file that works with navigating between the different pages on the application,
-* CalendarMonth.vue---
+* CalendarMonth.vue---            A vue file that contains the setup of the calendar used in the application,
-* Card.vue---                     A vue file which contains starter code for a card to display on the homepage.
+* Card.vue---                     A vue file which contains starter code for a card to display on the homepage,
-* DateIndicator.vue---
+* DateIndicator.vue---            A vue file that holds what the date is,
-* DateSelector.vue---
+* DateSelector.vue---             A vue file that lets user select a date on the calendar,
-* MonthDay.vue---
+* MonthDay.vue---                 A vue file that contains the days within a month on the calendar,
-* Weekdays.vue---
+* Weekdays.vue---                 A vue file that contains the days of the week on the calendar.
 #### pages(folder) includes:
 * calendar.vue---               A vue starter file that will be used for the calendar page of the application,
 * kanbanBoard.vue---            A vue file that will be used for the kanbanBoard page of the application,